 Dolph Goldenburg: When you say that you send your partners/ those that are joining as recurring donors a welcome series as well, and in one of those e-mails you ask why they decided to become a recurring donor, is that a link to a simple poll?
 How are you collecting those responses?

 Rachel Kottler: We’re changing it.
 We actually used to have an inbox set up for them to reply to which feel super personal, and then you do have to have somebody manage that inbox.
 That’s the more difficult part there.
 We’re changing it to a forum where there is an empty field because we don’t want it to be like voting.
 We want somebody to be able to write that message because maybe that message would motivate somebody else.
-So, maybe the person who writes that message, we’re going to read it, and Caitlin’s going to want to contact that person and see if she could maybe use their story somewhere.
-So, definitely giving people room to really tell you why- not everybody’s going to want to do that.
-One of my other clients, actually- we have a wall of appreciation that when somebody joins their sustainer program they can upload their photo and write a little bit of information about why they’ve decided to join the society and that’s a whole web page and you can go visit it and you can see all these other people’s stories that you just join with.
-So that kind of thing makes people feel like more of a community.
+So, we’re going to read it, and Caitlin’s going to want to contact that person and see if she could maybe use their story somewhere.
+So, definitely giving people room to really tell you why – not everybody’s going to want to do that.
+We have a wall of appreciation that when somebody joins their sustainer program, they can upload their photo and write a little bit of information about why they’ve decided to join the society, and that’s a whole web page, and you can go visit it, and you can see all these other people’s stories that you just join with.
+That kind of thing makes people feel like more of a community.
 And it also reinforces for them like why they made this decision and why it matters to them.